 This is my third child going through middle school.
 I would consider myself a seasoned parent.
 I can look back and see where I should have spent a bit more with my older kids.
 Our family has many great traits.
-Systems and organizing is not one of them.
-I think it is a defect in out DNA.
+Systems and organizing are not one of them.
+I think it is a defect in our DNA.
 Don’t get me wrong, we did a pretty good job with my first two.
 They are problem solvers, confident and super independent from a very young age.
 That did not happen by accident.
 Those traits were high on our parenting list.

 One thing we should have spent more time helping them develop is organizing.
 To be more specific help them develop a system to organize their stuff.
-Then world of middle school is much like the real world in that you have an assortment of people that you must work with.
+The world of middle school is much like the real world in that you have an assortment of people that you must work with.
 You also have an assortment of assignments, supplies, afterschool equipment like no other time.

 My third child ventured into middle school last year.
-8 different teachers, school supplies, school uniform with several moving parts, PE bag, football bag and the clarinet all had to go to school and return home daily.
-Then as if to develop those organizing and planning skills even more the schedule changed every day and again every week.
+8 different teachers, school supplies, school uniform with several moving parts, PE bag, football bag, and the clarinet all had to go to school and return home daily.
+Then as if to develop those organizing and planning skills, even more, the schedule changed every day and again every week.
 Yep, chaos.

-Notice I said “we”.
+Notice I said, “we”.
 I believe this is the piece that made this strategy most successful.
 Nothing builds a new habit like accountability.
 In this case, I was the accountability piece.
 Initially, it was we every day.
 Then, it was “we” 2 or 3 days a week and I would just check the days he did it on his own.
 The last week it was him doing it and him showing it to me.

 So yes, middle school is the time for them to make mistakes, figure things out even forget a few things here and there.
 Middle school is also a time to develop independence and there is no better way than through a little positive accountability.
 Here is to a successful middle school experience for all!